SalonenTeemu/ai-chatbot/README.md

 # ai-chatbot

 This is a simple AI chatbot implemented with Google Gemini API using the 1.5 Flash model.
-You can type questions and it will try to answer them.
+You can type messages and it will answer them.
 It was interesting to test how AI can be used in web development.

 ## Running the application